 Your stent may become blocked resulting in you feeling full and you may be sick.
-If this does happen contact your doctor or specialist nurse or go to your local accident and emergency department if this happens out of hours (for example late evening, during the night or early morning).
+If this does happen contact your doctor or specialist nurse or go to your nearest Emergency Department if this happens out of hours (for example late evening, during the night or early morning).